blbadger/blbadger.github.io/neural-networks.md

 In more precise terms, for any given fixed neural network or similar deep learning approach we can fix the model architecture to include some set of parameters that we change using stochastic gradient descent to minimize some objective function.
 The 'height' $h$ of our landscape is the value of the objective function, $J$.

 In this idealized scenario, the objective function $F$ is evaluated on an infinite number of input examples, but practically we can only evaluate it on a finite number of training examples.
-The output $O$ evaluated on set $a$ of training examples $a$ parameterized by weights and biases $\theta$ is $O(\theta; a)$ such that the loss function $J(O)$ is
+The output $O$ evaluated on set $a$ of training examples $a$ parametrized by weights and biases $\theta$ is $O(\theta; a)$ such that the loss function $J(O)$ is

 $$
 h = J(O(\theta; a))